parikshithb/ramenctl/docs/validate.md

 The `validate-clusters.yaml` report is a machine and human readable description of the command and the clusters status.

-The most important part of the report is the clustersStatus:
+The most important part of the report is the `clustersStatus`:

 ```yaml
 clustersStatus: